 Cost of Revenues.
-Cost of revenues decreased from \$73.4 million for the three months ended June 30, 2005 to \$70.6 million for the three months ended June 30, 2006 primarily as a result of the reduction in revenues.
-The decrease in cost of revenues includes an increase of \$0.3 million of stock-based compensation in the second quarter of 2006 as a result of the adoption of SFAS 123R.
+Cost of revenues decreased from \$74.3 million for the three months ended September 30, 2005 to \$69.0 million for the three months ended September 30, 2006 primarily as a result of the reduction in revenues.
+The decrease in cost of revenues includes an increase of \$0.2 million of stock-based compensation in the third quarter of 2006 as a result of the adoption of SFAS 123R.
 There was no stock-based compensation expense recorded in 2005.
-Gross margin during the three months ended June 30, 2006 decreased from 23.0% in the second quarter of 2005 to 18.1%.
-The decrease in gross margin primarily resulted from the impact of competitive pricing pressures that we are experiencing in our legacy Radio Frequency engineering business in the U.S. and our EMEA business, as well as the impact of a large national deployment program which we are recording a zero profit margin since we have not yet received the requisite purchase orders from our customer to record the anticipated profit margin on the project.
+Gross margin during the three months ended September 30, 2006 decreased from 21.4% in the third quarter of 2005 to 18.2%.
+The decrease in gross margin primarily resulted from the impact of competitive pricing pressures that we are experiencing in our legacy Radio Frequency engineering business in the U.S. and our EMEA business.
+In addition, gross margins have been negatively impacted by a large national deployment program under which the customer is issuing purchase orders for each separate phase of the project, rather than for the entire project, resulting in our recording zero profit margin or below the anticipated projected margin at completion on the projects.
+We will not record the anticipated profit margin on the project until we receive the requisite purchase orders from the customer.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses decreased from \$17.6 million in the three months ended June 30, 2005 to \$15.5 million in the three months ended June 30, 2006.
-Included in the second quarter 2006 SG&A is \$0.5 million stock-based compensation expense resulting from our adoption of SFAS No. 123R.
+Selling, general and administrative expenses decreased from \$17.2 million in the three months ended September 30, 2005 to \$16.1 million in the three months ended September 30, 2006.
+Included in the third quarter 2006 SG&A is \$0.5 million stock-based compensation expense resulting from our adoption of SFAS No. 123R.
 There was no stock-based compensation expense recorded in 2005.
+Excluding the effect of the stock compensation expense in 2006, SG&A decreased from \$17.2 million in the third quarter of 2005 to \$15.6 million in the same period for

-Included in the second quarter of 2005 SG&A is approximately \$1.0 million of professional fees primarily related to our 2005 annual audit and compliance with Sarbanes Oxley.
-The remaining reduction year over year is a result of cost reduction measures we have taken in 2006.
+2006.
+The reduction year over year is primarily a result of the reduced revenue volume discussed previously as well as the impact of cost reduction measures we have taken in 2006.